Federal Unemployment Tax Act

-The Internal Revenue Service (IRS) uses the FUTA recertification process to make sure the total taxable wages you claimed on the Employer’s Annual Federal Unemployment (FUTA) Tax Return (Form 940) or the federal Household Employment Taxes (Form 1040, Schedule H) were paid to the state.
+The IRS uses the FUTA recertification process to make sure the total taxable wages you claimed on the Employer’s Annual Federal Unemployment (FUTA) Tax Return (Form 940) or the federal Household Employment Taxes (Form 1040, Schedule H) were paid to the state.
 You must meet both the state and federal payroll tax requirements.

-To report total taxable UI wages and pay any federal unemployment taxes, you must file reports and pay UI taxes with the EDD, and file a Form 940 with the IRS.
+To report total taxable UI wages and pay any federal unemployment taxes, you must file reports and pay UI taxes with us, and file a Form 940 with the IRS.
 Generally, you can take a federal credit against your FUTA tax for the UI taxes you paid to California.

-On an annual basis, the EDD and the IRS compare the amounts you reported on your IRS Form 940 to the Total Subject Wages (Line C) and UI Taxable Wages (Line D2) on your EDD Quarterly Contribution Return and Report of Wages (DE 9).
+On an annual basis, the EDD and the IRS compare the amounts you reported on your IRS Form 940 to the Total Subject Wages (Line C) and UI Taxable Wages (Line D2) on your Quarterly Contribution Return and Report of Wages (DE 9) with us.
 If the amounts are not the same, you have an out-of-balance condition.
-If not corrected, the EDD or the IRS may issue an assessment.
+If not corrected, you may receive an assessment from the IRS or us.